 The IAAO standard suggests that median ratios for residential and nonresidential properties fall within 5 percent of the median ratio for all properties.
-Thirty-seven counties with data by use classification satisfy this test for residential property, one does not.
-For nonresidential property six counties do not meet the test.
+All 38 counties with data by use classification satisfy this test for residential property.
+For nonresidential property two counties do not meet the test.